-Cyber Monday: your sales guide
+Cyber Monday: Your sales guide

-If you didn’t get your deals fix with all the Black Friday sales, don’t worry: Cyber Monday is coming.
+If you didn’t get your deals fix with all the Black Friday sales, don’t worry: Cyber Monday is here.

 As more consumers prefer to shop online than in actual stores, retailers are offering some hefty online promotions this year to get people clicking.